Character Development: Creating Unique Characters [+Template]

 - How will the conflict(s) affect the characters’ pursuit of their goals?

-3) Decide whether your character is static or dynamic
+4. Decide whether the character is static or dynamic

 Characters who don’t change because that’s just who they are

 Captain America, Captain Nemo, and Sherlock Holmes are a few examples of characters who do not significantly alter over the course of the novel.
 In the case of Sherlock, it is his unchanging nature that makes him a compelling character.
-Unlike many of us, he does not feel the need to adapt to his surroundings, and that is both his attribute and his flaw: he is always true to himself, but he also often fails to learn from his experiences.
+Unlike many of us, he does not feel the need to adapt to his surroundings.
+For Sherlock, that's both a strength and a flaw: he is always true to himself, but he often fails to learn from his experiences.
 This is a “traditional” static character.

 Characters who undergo substantial change

 Writers often rely on complex, fast-paced plots with lots of external conflict in order to compensate for static protagonists.
 The world around them may try to shift these protagonists from their core principles, but they will rebel in order to try and alter their circumstances.
-This kind of character is both a little bit static and a little bit dynamic:even though they might not change much, they effect it.
-A great example of this kind of protagonist is Katniss Everdeen from the Hunger Games — read about it in our post on dynamic characters.
+This kind of character is both a little bit static and a little bit dynamic: even though they might not change much themselves, they're the cause of major change.
+A great example of this kind of protagonist is Katniss Everdeen from the Hunger Games.
+You can read about all about her unique characterization in our post on dynamic characters.

 Reinforcing your protagonist through secondary characters

-Often times, authors write static secondary characters to act as a pillar around which a dynamic character can develop.
+Often times, authors write static secondary characters to act as pillars around which a dynamic character can develop.
 Think of Atticus Finch from To Kill a Mockingbird: he changes little throughout the course of the novel.
-But it is his steadfast belief in justice that guides Scout from a state of childhood innocence into a young girl with a strong sense of right and wrong.
+But it is his steadfast belief in justice that allows Scout to evolve from an innocent child into a girl with a strong sense of right and wrong.

 Develop characters by determining the shape of their arc.
 Ask yourself: